lucasrussell01/MLTools/Production/README.md

 `NNReweight.py` will reweight ggH and VBF contributions to expected cross sections, and all 3 categories (Higgs, Taus, Fakes) so that they have equal importance for training.

-`ShuffleMerge.py` will add truth lables and mix different classes for training.